 It’s no secret that marketers are under constant pressure to deliver leads to sales.
-They typically have a set number of leads that they need to pass to sales on a monthly or even a weekly basis, and therefore need to function as an efficient, effective demand generation machine.
-For most CMOs, meeting the challenge of regularly delivering hundreds or even thousands of leads means taking a campaign-based approach to marketing.
+They typically have a set number of leads that they need to pass to sales on a monthly or even a weekly basis, and therefore need to function as an efficient, effective demand machine.
+For most CMOs, meeting the challenge of regularly delivering hundreds or even thousands of leads means building a strategy around marketing campaigns.
 Unfortunately, doing so rarely yields great results.

 The problem is that most campaigns are far more tactical than strategic.
-The marketing teams that use them tend to be focused on executing lots of random activities — emails, webinars, events, social media, pay per click, you name it — that rely on buyers being in the right place at the right time to be effective.
-Not only that, if a buyer isn’t at the same stage in their journey as the content in your campaign, you’ll have wasted money on that impression and potentially lost some credibility with that person.
-All of that means that the odds of such campaigns getting the desired results are pretty slim.
+The marketing teams that use campaigns tend to be focused on executing lots of random activities — emails, webinars, events, social media, pay per click, you name it — that rely on buyers being in the right place at the right time to be effective.
+Not only that, but if a buyer isn’t at the same stage in their journey as the content you’re offering in your campaign, you’ll have wasted money on that impression and potentially lost some credibility with that person.
+For example, if your lead is in a top of funnel stage, but you’re sending a product brochureware for a solution that may not even be right, you’re reaching that lead at the wrong time with the wrong information.
+That means that the odds of campaigns getting the desired results are pretty slim.

 For these and other reasons, campaign-based marketing is usually much more of a spray-and-pray approach to generating a volume of leads rather than one that is thoughtful or focused on targeting and generating high-quality leads.

 Ultimately, taking a tactical, campaign-based approach to marketing doesn’t work very well.